AU-rich element

+Each of these data observations strongly suggest that AREs play a critical role in the regulation of gene expression during cell growth and differentiation, as well as the immune response.
+As evidence of its critical role, deletion of the AREs from the 3' UTR in either the TNF gene or GM-CSF gene in mice leads to over expression of each respective gene product, causing dramatic disease phenotypes.
+In short, the AU-rich element illustrates how after genes are transcribed into mRNA, there is another level of control that can determine how much protein will be translated from an mRNA (posttransciptional gene regulation).

 AREs have been divided into three classes with different sequences.
-The best characterised adenylate uridylate (AU)-rich Elements have a core sequence of AUUUA within U-rich sequences (for example WWWU(AUUUA)UUUW where W is A or U).
+The best characterized adenylate uridylate (AU)-rich Elements have a core sequence of AUUUA within U-rich sequences (for example WWWU(AUUUA)UUUW where W is A or U).
 This lies within a 50–150 base sequence, repeats of the core AUUUA element are often required for function.
+A single AUUUA shows very little mRNA destabilizing function, whereas AUUUAUUUAUUUA shows some mRNA destabilizing function when inserted into the 3'UTR of a rabbit beta-globin gene.

-A number of different proteins (e.g. HuA, HuB, HuC, HuD, HuR) bind to these elements and stabilise the mRNA while others (AUF1, TTP, BRF1, TIA-1, TIAR, and KSRP) destabilise the mRNA, miRNAs may also bind to some of them.
+A number of different proteins (e.g. HuA, HuB, HuC, HuD, HuR) bind to these elements and stabilise the mRNA.
+The sequence AUUUAUUUA is the minimal sequence required for HuR binding and multiple AUUUA sequences can be inserted at the beginning of the 3' UTR to maximize HuR binding.
+Other ARE binding proteins (AUF1, TTP, BRF1, TIA-1, TIAR, and KSRP) destabilize the mRNA, miRNAs may also bind to some of them.
+For example, the human microRNA, miR16, contains an UAAAUAUU sequence that is complementary to the ARE sequence and appears to be required for ARE-mRNA turnover.
 HuD (also called ELAVL4) binds to AREs and increases the half-life of ARE-bearing mRNAs in neurons during brain development and plasticity.

 AREsite—a database for ARE containing genes—has recently been developed with the aim to provide detailed bioinformatic characterization of AU-rich elements.